 Puppies are cute and can distract enormously from observing the environment.
 If you have any insecurity with the breeder, you should go back again.
 Also, breeders’ openness to a second visit is a good sign of their reliability since it’s best for both sides to get to know each other better.
 A good and caring breeder wants to secure a safe and happy home for their puppies.

 It might not be possible to find a breeder in your local area, so there is always the option to work with a breeder who lives far away.
-If you make this choice, you may still want to go and visit the breeder or send along a friend or relative that lives closer by.
+If you make this choice, you may still want to go and visit the breeder or send along a friend or relative that lives closer to them.
 If this is not possible, some breeders will invite you for a virtual visit.
 Via a video call, you can see how the dogs live and the general environment of their home.

 Don’t despair if your perfect breeder lives far away.
 The professional pet transportation company, CitizenShipper can help you get your new pet home, no matter the distance.